If you are thinking about visiting Detroit and have some qualms about the safety of the city, we got you covered.

 Final thoughts on the safety of Detroit

-The biggest takeaway is that the downtown area of Detroit is generally safe.
-Residents of the city resoundingly agree that you should not encounters problems if you stay within the boundaries of downtown and midtown.
+If you are going to visit, the downtown area of Detroit is generally safe and residents of the city resoundingly agree that you should not encounters problems if you stay within the boundaries of downtown and midtown.

 When you stray out of downtown and into the neighborhoods below 8 mile road, you start to encounter sketchy, gang infested neighborhoods.